-Immediately after the sixth week of fall or spring semester, academic progress reports are sent to all freshmen, international students, and to all other students performing below a "C" level in any course.
-Students having any problems must confer with their instructors and academic advisors.
+Immediately after the sixth week of a fall or spring semester (or after the third week of an eight-week online session), academic progress reports are sent to all students.
+Students having any problems, or performing below a "C" level in any course, should confer with their instructors and academic advisors.
 These reports are not noted in official transcripts.

 A freshman student is placed on Academic Warning when the student's cumulative GPA falls between 1.75 and 1.99 at the end of any semester or summer term.
 Freshmen on Academic Warning are required to meet with their academic advisors to discuss possible modification to their course load, extracurricular activities, and/or employment, and to seek tutoring or other academic support to improve performance.

 A student is placed on Academic Probation if the student's cumulative GPA is below 2.0 at the end of the semester or summer term.
 A freshman is placed on Academic Probation if the cumulative GPA falls below 1.75 for the first time or if a freshman has been previously placed on Academic Warning and his/her cumulative GPA remains below 2.0 for the second time.
 While on Academic Probation, the student must have a semester GPA of 2.0 or higher to enroll the following semester.
 The student remains on Academic Probation until his or her cumulative GPA improves to 2.0 or above.
 A student on Academic Probation whose semester GPA falls below 2.0 is automatically suspended.
 Nevertheless, if a student on Academic Probation makes a semester GPA of 2.0 or better, but has a cumulative GPA below 2.0, he/she shall remain on Academic Probation.